I am delighted to have a guest writer this week —my mum. Here she is:

-Then he would get a tram to the Pier Head, change to a boat, get off and then walk to Cammel Laird shipyard in Birkenhead.
-He would arrive home about 8 or half 8 when we all had dinner and he went to bed about 9.
+Then, he would knock at the other houses in the street to wake the neighbours up for work, which they paid him 6p a week for.
+(Not many people had alarm clocks in those days).
+He would get a tram to the Pier Head, change over to a boat, get off and then walk to Cammell Laird shipyard in Birkenhead.
+He would arrive home about 8 (or half 8) when we all had dinner and he went to bed about 9.
 He never once complained about work, even though he used to come home very tired.

 One day on his return home he heard his mum and dad crying.
 He was going to have a baby sister but his mum died giving birth, along with the baby.
 Dad was only 7 and he had to grow up very quickly.
 So by the time he was 14 he was helping his dad on the lifeboat.
 Grandad was quite famous and he was honoured by the King for saving so many lives.

 There was a lot of trouble in Ireland, and Catholics couldn’t get work, so dad joined the Merchant Navy.
 He was in lots of battles in the war and one of the tales he would tell us was when they were in the middle of the firing line, the captain would give all the crew a drink of rum.
 They had no guns on board and that was supposed to make the men brave (it didn’t work).